Elizabeth Scott Flood: Educator and activist

 Arriving in Sacramento, Scott attempted to enroll Oliver in the local public school but was unable to do so since public schools there did not accept African American students, not by law, but by tradition.
 Thus, with the help of the local African Methodist Episcopal (AME) church, Saint Andrews African Methodist Episcopal Church, in May 1854, Elizabeth Thorn Scott opened, at her home, a small private school for African-American children on Second Street, between M and N Streets.
+It was the first private school for African-American children in Sacramento.
 In the small private school, Scott was the teacher and received a salary of $50 a month, which was paid by the parents of the students attending the school.
 Scott's school initially had only African American students, but before long, she began to take in Native American and Asian American students as well.
 At that school, students were not only children.
 They ranged in age from four, to twenty nine years old.
 A few months later, the Sacramento school board decided to take over administration of the school but did not provide funding, and arrangement that Scott accepted but without giving up her fight for equal rights for her students.